-The Total Dissolved Solids increased from the previous testing events but showed a downward trend over the testing history.
-Despite the lake gaining more nutrients, other dissolved substances decreased in the lake.
+The Total Dissolved Solids decreased from the previous testing events & continues to show a downward trend over the testing history.

 Target Range: 0 - 1,500 μS

 Like the TDS, Conductivity showed a downward trend.
 Conductivity measures the amount of ionic molecules in the water (which conduct electricity, usually salts).